karltbraun/Quicken-Data-Processing/README.md

 Parse Quicken expense reports from CSV exports and generate financial analysis charts and tables.

+> **Note:**
+> This project was mostly vibe-coded.
+The current version is functional but may contain rough edges.
+Current objective is to
+> review and refine but the current code base will give you reasonable functionality for parsing Quicken CSV exports and generating reports.

 ## Overview

 This project automates the extraction of expense data from Quicken CSV exports and generates visual analysis charts and tabular reports organized by category and month using a flexible YAML configuration system.